alexpevzner/sane-airscan/sane-airscan.5.md

    * `SANE_AIRSCAN_DEVICE`:
-     This variable, if set, overrides all devices, manually configured in the log files and disables auto discovery.
+     This variable, if set, overrides all devices, manually configured in the configuration files and disables auto discovery.

      It consists of three parameters, delimited by the colons (`:`):